 6V6 Power Tube

 Start by listening to your own playing.
 If you play with distorted tones 75% of the time or more, then you probably want to look at EL34 and EL84 tube amps first.
 You probably want the natural breakup of the tubes to distort your sound and give you that warm crunch that made you want to play the guitar in the first place.
-Many people agree that a pedal just doesn’t sound as good as real amp distortion.
+Many people agree that a pedal just doesn’t sound as good as natural amp overdrive.
 And EL34 and EL84 tubes just enhance natural amp distortion so nicely and drive the amp so well.

 Again, it’s not likely that you would feel the differences between the tubes at low volumes.
 It’s when you start to push an amplifier that the characteristics of these tubes become more apparent.
-And keep in mind that as much as power tubes differ, amplifiers differ as well.
-So, depending on how the amplifier is designed, the overall voice and behavior of the power tube will vary.
+Keep in mind that as much as power tubes differ, amplifiers differ as well.
+Depending on how the amplifier is designed, the overall voice and behavior of the power tube will vary.
 If you want to really get a feel for how these tubes differ in sound, get your hands on something like the Mesa Lone Star, which can use both the EL34 and 6L6 power tubes.